lenesk/sokolova.dk/how-to-start-the-essay-task-at-the-studieproeven-exam.md

-# How to start the essay task at the Studieprøven exam?
+# How to start the essay task at the Studieprøven exam

 *Elena Sokolova, June 2<sup>nd</sup> 2020*